 2. Dramatize, Dramatize, Dramatize

-When it comes to crafting, there are the supplies to collect, the inevitable mess to clean up afterwards, and then the problem of where to display and then store those creations unless you are fortunate enough to sneak them into the trash under the cover of darkness.
+When it comes to crafting, there are the supplies to collect, the inevitable mess to clean up afterward, and then the problem of where to display and then store those creations unless you are fortunate enough to sneak them into the trash under cover of darkness.

-We talked about how solids were locked into a rigid position with other atoms, and that liquids flowed together in fluid like motion, and that gasses were independent atoms who flailed about everywhere.
+We talked about how solids were locked into a rigid position with other atoms, that liquids flowed together in fluid-like motion, and that gasses were independent atoms who flailed about everywhere.
 After they dramatized each one, I made it a game by calling out one of the three states of matter and seeing how quickly they could act each one out.

 When it comes to history, it is even easier.
-If you are reading about the Berlin Airlift, build a block Berlin and then fly a constant stream of planes in to the city.
+If you are reading about the Berlin Airlift, build a block Berlin and then fly a constant stream of planes into the city.
 If you are reading about the Revolutionary War, have them dramatize “The Shot Heard Around the World.”
 Studying the Alamo?
 Have them recreate the battle with LEGO® bricks.

-3. Stand instead of Sit
+3. Stand Instead of Sit

 When it comes to textbook time or working on a writing assignment, we don’t have to confine our kids to a desk (or the dinner table).
 Simply encouraging them to use the kitchen counter as a standing desk works wonders to keep active bodies engaged.
-Some of us simply need to move more than others and spending more time standing up can really help.
+Some of us simply need to move more than others, and spending more time standing up can really help.

 If you have a kid who is struggling to master the multiplication tables, have them march around the dining room table while they recite them.
 There is a powerful link between muscle memory and learning that helps unlock learning retention!

-4. Talk instead of Merely Listening
+4. Talk Instead of Merely Listening

 Educational philosopher, Charlotte Mason, refers to this as “narration.”
 Encourage your child to explain to you what they have learned.
 Give them opportunities to tell others what they are learning – whether that is dad at the dinner table, a grandparent via Skype, or even a skeptical pediatrician.

 5. Take a Brain Break

 A brain break is simply a quick movement break that is designed to wake up the connections in the brain and/or give the brain a fresh boost of oxygen so it can function at peak capacity again.
 Of course, sending them outside to play has the same effect.
 But it can take a herculean effort to gather them back to finish whatever it was that they were working on.

-Benefits for a Life Time
+Benefits for a Lifetime